Framing Facts

 Object Mounting

-sculpture, historic remnants, nostalgic memorabilia, sports collectibles, etc.
+like sculpture, historic remnants, nostalgic memorabilia, sports collectibles,

 Lighting